Robert Labine: Career

 After his political career, Labine led a successful bid for the city of Gatineau to obtain the 2010 Quebec Summer Games in which it defeated four other bids coming from Vaudreuil-Dorion, Shawinigan, Rivière-du-Loup and Charlevoix.

 Personal life

 Labine was married and had two children.
 He died in the Hull sector of Gatineau on 4 February 2021, aged 80.

-Electoral record (partial)
+Electoral record

 See the 1987 Gatineau municipal election page for details on Deschênes and Leroux.Source: David Gamble, "Labine wins tight race for mayor in Gatineau," Ottawa Citizen, 6 June 1988, A1.